 With a content strategy in place, you’ll have clarity and a path forward for working with a web developer.
 With a site built on strategy and content, you will communicate your organization’s brand, meet your visitors’ needs, and create meaningful engagement opportunities.
 Your nonprofit’s communications will have a digital home base you can be proud of.

-“The process is incredibly valuable and will save you so much time in the long run.
+“The process of working with Marlene to develop a website content strategy is incredibly valuable and will save you so much time in the long run.
 You will have a much better understanding of what you’re trying to do – and have a much better sense of whether your website is actually meeting your requirements.”

 Why work with me?

 I understand how daunting and complex a website project can be, from the vast number of content decisions to balancing and addressing internal expectations.
 Having worked with nonprofit organizations to solve content challenges since 2008, I’ve helped many clients achieve clarity, confidence, and a framework for making website design and development decisions.

 Who is this service for?